Lake Protection

 The Lovell Lake Association partners with the UNH Extension Lakes Lay Monitoring Program (LLMP) to sample the water quality of Lovell Lake twice a month, May through early October.
 UNH interns collect water samples from two areas of Lovell Lake.
 Lab tests are conducted by the interns to determine if the water quality is improving or deteriorating over time.

 We provide the interns access to our pontoon boat and assist with the testing.
 Observers are always welcome.
-Glenn and Stephanie Thornton can be contacted at 603-630-5470 (cell) or at waterquality@lovelllakeNH.org.
+Glenn and Stephanie Thornton can be contacted at 603-630-5470 (cell) or at [email protected].

-To view Lovell Lake water quality data from 1989 to 2023, visit the NH Lakes Lay Monitoring Program Reports website.
+To view Lovell Lake water quality data from 1989 to 2024, visit the NH Lakes Lay Monitoring Program Reports website.
 Use the link in the button above to go directly to the most recent water quality report.

 Water Quality Resources